 Learn how to use a bias tape maker!
-The bias tape maker is a very nifty little machine.
-If you are going to bind with your own self-made bias tape, then this machine will save you lots of time.
+The bias tape maker is a very nifty little machine that helps you to make bias tape.
+If you are going to bind with your own self-made tape, then this machine will save you lots of time.
 It is creative, funky and adds that special one-of-a-kind touch to whatever you are making.
-The bias tape maker makes the bias tape with equal sides as it pulls your strips of fabric through this wonderful gadget.
+This tutorial will show you how to use a bias tape maker as well as how to turn it into double fold bias.
+It will also show you some alternatives to using a bias tape maker.

 How to Use a Bias Tape Maker Video